gkaparos7/OrderAppAndroid/README.md

 ![Screenshot_20231218_193510_OrderAppAndroid](https://github.com/gkaparos7/OrderAppAndroid/assets/122390421/cd7bf1b2-90a0-43a8-a887-cfdeddadc648)

 In this section the user can choose a product, and the product view is enlarged and some more option appear.

 The quantity editbox to insert the wanted quantity of the product in the chosen size.

 The dropdown menu to choose on of the available sizes.

 The button "Add to wishlist" to do exactly what it says.

 And the close button on the top right corner of the product, to minmize the product view if you change your mind.

 If you add a product to the wishlist, the view minimizes and a toast message for succesion appears.

 ![Screenshot_20231218_193755_OrderAppAndroid](https://github.com/gkaparos7/OrderAppAndroid/assets/122390421/fe65480b-3991-4885-86b9-a4b22ab6cf00)

 When the Wishlist Fragment is chosen the user can see the wishlist that is linked to him/her.

 There is only one wishlist to every user.

 The user can clear the whole wishlist pressing the according button on top right corner.

 An order from the wishlist can be easily made using the top left corner.
 The order is created, the wishlist empties and a toast message for succesion is appeared.

 If the user wants to delete an item from the wishlist can easily do it by swiping left.

 ![Screenshot_20231218_232051_OrderAppAndroid](https://github.com/gkaparos7/OrderAppAndroid/assets/122390421/003986fe-9d4c-4c9f-80ac-b59f3ef1c62d)

-Contributing
-We welcome contributions from the community to enhance the functionality and features of OrderAppAndroid.
-To contribute, refer to the Contributing section in the README.

-License
-This project is licensed under the [Your License] License.
-Refer to the LICENSE file for detailed information.

-Feel free to customize the introduction further based on your preferences or any additional information you'd like to include.
+When the Orders Fragment is chosen the user can see all of his/her orders.

+It is possible to choose an order and see all the order items that are in it.

+The back button takes you from the order items list to the orders view.